azixMcAze/Unity-SerializableDictionary/README.md

 ## Usage

-Unity cannot serialize generic types, you must create one concrete derived class for each dictionary type you want.
+As Unity is unable to serialize generic types, create a derived class for each `SerializedDictionary` specialization you want.
 ```csharp
 [Serializable]
 public class StringStringDictionary : SerializableDictionary<string, string> {}